anup-moitra/foundational-linux-training/01-understanding-linux-concepts/02-understanding-the-os.md

 ### 🏁 Conclusion

 The Operating System is the invisible referee that lets apps and hardware cooperate.
 Windows makes it easy for desktops and gaming, while Linux shines in servers, embedded devices, and beyond.
-By learning how the OS works, you’re preparing to unlock Linux’s full power.
+By learning how the OS works, you are preparing to unlock Linux’s full power.

 > 💡 **Next Up:**
-> We’ll zoom in on Linux itself—its philosophy, ecosystem, and what makes it different from other operating systems.
+> We will zoom in on Linux itself, its philosophy, ecosystem, and what makes it different from other operating systems.